HussamQreie/DevOps-Experience/K8S.md

 ```
 - Don't place kubectl options after -- command option
 - Move it to the directory that holding the static pod definitions files.
+- You don't need to run it just place it there kubelet will run it automatically as a static pod